Dancing on the Razor's Edge of Creativity

 There’s a general difference between artists and creatives.
 Artists tend to be more intrinsically motivated, while creatives tend to be extrinsically motivated.

-The intrinsic end of the spectrum values self-expression, like a songwriter finding the right lyrics to reflect their mood, while the extrinsic prioritizes external problem-solving, like a marketer crafting their message to impact consumers.
+The intrinsic end of the spectrum values self-expression, like a songwriter finding the right lyrics to reflect their mood, while the extrinsic will solve problems, like a start-up team developing a service that meets a need in the market.
 Though motivations differ, both artists and creatives have an intent to birth something new into the world.
-We’ll call both these groups creators.
+We’ll call both of these groups creators.
 Many creators engage in both intrinsic and extrinsic activities, and need a healthy balance between the two.

 Creators are not casual hobbyists, they have a real stake in their need to create.
-Whether or not it supports their financial income, they act on a commitment to the creative process.
+Whether or not it supports them financially, they act on a commitment to the creative process.

 The Creator’s Struggle